procore/documentation/tutorials/daily_logs.md

 ## Working with Locations in Daily Logs

 A number of daily log endpoints support both single locations as well as multi-tier locations.
-For information on multi-tier locations in Procore, see this helpful [support faq](https://support.procore.com/faq/how-do-i-add-a-multi-tiered-location-to-an-item).
+For information on multi-tier locations in Procore, see this helpful [Support FAQ](https://support.procore.com/faq/how-do-i-add-a-multi-tiered-location-to-an-item).
 Here we use `quantity_log` as an example, but you can replace it with the name of the log you want to work with.
 Currently, locations are supported in the Manpower log, Equipment log, Quantity log, Notes log, and Inspection log.